Huma Qureshi

-Huma Saleem Qureshi ([ˈɦʊmaː səˈliːm qʊˈɾɛːʃiː]; born 28 July 1986) is an Indian actress, model and producer who primarily appears in Hindi language films.
-She has also received three Filmfare Award nominations.
-Qureshi obtained a bachelor's degree in History—with honours—from the University of Delhi, while she worked as a theatre actor and model.
-After working in several theatrical productions, she moved to Mumbai and signed a two-year contract with Hindustan Unilever to appear in television commercials.
-During the shoot for a Samsung mobile commercial, Anurag Kashyap noticed her acting ability and signed her for a three-film deal with his company.
+Huma Saleem Qureshi ([ˈɦʊmaː səˈliːm qʊˈɾɛːʃiː]; born 28 July 1986) is an Indian actress who primarily appears in Hindi-language films.
+Her accolades include a Filmfare OTT Award along with nominations for three Filmfare Awards.

-Qureshi made her film debut with a supporting role in the two-part 2012 crime drama Gangs of Wasseypur.
-Her performance in the film earned her several nominations, including the Filmfare Award for Best Female Debut and the Best Supporting Actress.
-That same year, she played the lead female role in the romance Luv Shuv Tey Chicken Khurana, and followed it with a role in Ek Thi Daayan.
+Qureshi studied history in Delhi while she worked as a theatre actor and model.
+She then moved to Mumbai and signed a two-year contract with Hindustan Unilever to appear in television commercials.
+During the shoot for a Samsung mobile commercial, Anurag Kashyap noticed her acting ability and signed her for a three-film deal with his company, marking her film debut with a supporting role in the two-part 2012 crime drama Gangs of Wasseypur.
+Her performance in the film earned her a nomination for the Filmfare Award for Best Supporting Actress.

-She portrayed protagonists in the anthological Shorts (2013), protagonist in the black comedy Dedh Ishqiya (2014), and supporting roles in the revenge drama Badlapur (2015) and the Marathi road drama Highway (2015).
-Qureshi's later roles included in films like Jolly LLB 2 (2017) and Dobaara: See Your Evil (2017).
-She made her web series debut with the 2019 dystopian drama Leila.
-Huma was praised for portrayal of the character of Rani Bharti in SonyLiv web series Maharani.
+Qureshi's career progressed with roles in the horror film Ek Thi Daayan, the black comedy Dedh Ishqiya (2014), the revenge drama Badlapur (2015) the Marathi road drama Highway (2015), the comedy Jolly LLB 2 (2017), and the Tamil action drama Kaala (2018).
+Qureshi starred in the 2019 dystopian drama series Leila and was praised for her portrayal of the lead role in the crime drama series Maharani since 2021.
+After appearing in the American film Army of the Dead (2021) and in the Tamil action thriller Valimai (2022), she received praise for her performance in the crime comedy Monica, O My Darling (2022).

-Early life and education
+Early life and work

 Qureshi was born on 28 July 1986 into a Muslim family in New Delhi, India.
 Her father, Saleem Qureshi, is a restaurateur who runs a chain of 10 restaurants (Saleem's); her mother, Ameena Qureshi (a Kashmiri), is a housewife.
 She has three brothers, including actor Saqib Saleem.
 The family relocated to Kalkaji, South Delhi, when Qureshi was a child.
 She completed her bachelor's in History with Honours from the Gargi College—University of Delhi.
 Later, she joined Act 1 theatre group and performed in a few theatre productions.
 N. K Sharma was her mentor and acting teacher during her theatre days.
 She has worked with several NGOs and assisted a documentary filmmaker.